JetBrains-Research/commit_message_generation/README.md

           Metrics are computed both for full predictions and references and for their prefixes of first `i` tokens, where `i` goes from `1` to `max_n_tokens + 1`.

+        Next, we also support a couple of filters:
+        * `language`: Set to False to evaluate on full test set, set to programming language name to evaluate only on examples on this language.
+        * `only_short_sequences`: Set to False to evaluate on full test set, set to True to evaluate only on examples with <= 512 tokens in diffs.
+        * `only_long_sequences`: Set to False to evaluate on full test set, set to True to evaluate only on examples with > 512 tokens in diffs.
       </details>

 5. **Train**